novafloss/minions-formula/docs/source/bridge.rst

       '*':
         - master_pillars

-The content of this pillar is a contract between dev and ops.
+The structure of these pillars is a contract between dev and ops.